The Granite Belt is quickly growing an enviable reputation for its complex elegant cool climate wines, in particular for alternative varieties.

 This shortcoming was recognised and the local industry began to search for styles and varieties that would best unlock the region’s undoubted potential.
 Thus began the Granite Belt’s long affinity with alternative varieties.

-Today while 60% of production is from the mainstream grape varieties Shiraz, Cabernet Sauvignon, Merlot and Chardonnay, there are in excess of forty other varieties grown, which has led to the formation of the famous Strangebird Alternative Wine Trail.
+Today while 60% of production is from the mainstream grape varieties Shiraz, Cabernet Sauvignon, Merlot and Chardonnay, there are in excess of fifty other varieties grown, which has led to the formation of the famous Strangebird Alternative Wine Trail.

 While Verdelho was the first golden haired child of the Granite Belt whites, Marsanne and Viognier have risen in prominence while many are expecting big things of Fiano and the recently planted Albarino.